johnbachman/tBidBaxLipo/doc/datasets/fret/140429_bid_did_fret/exact_comp_bind_mcmc.rst

 Interestingly, the liposome binding experiment looks comparable to the Bid/liposome binding experiment reported in Shamas-Din et. al, which reported a KD of ~1 nM liposomes when measured in this fashion.
-In this case the KD would appear to be a bit higher, perhaps ~3.5 nM on average, but with 1 nM within the 95% confidence interval.
+In this case the apparent KD would appear to be a bit higher, perhaps ~3.5 nM on average, but with 1 nM close to the 95% confidence interval.